 “The future has already arrived.
 It’s just not evenly distributed yet.”

-The purpose of Southeast Wisconsin Solar Group Buy (SWSGB, originally known as SOLARacine), a group buy program for solar electric installations, is to distribute the clean energy future here in Racine and Kenosha Counties.
-Organized by the energy committee of Greening Greater Racine and modeled on similar programs in Seattle, Portland, and Milwaukee, SWSGB is working with a solar contractor to simplify the decision process, and to reduce the cost of solar electric installations.
+The purpose of Southeast Wisconsin Solar Group Buy (SWSGB, originally known as SOLARacine), is to simplify the decision-making process and to reduce the cost of solar-electric installations for homeowners and small businesses in Racine and Kenosha Counties.
+Organized by the Energy Committee of Greening Greater Racine, and modeled on similar programs in Seattle, Portland, and Milwaukee, our mission is to facilitate the sustainable clean energy future here in Kenosha and Racine Counties.

 Solar Group Buy projects save money by enabling contractors to realize economies of scale.
 We help to organize the marketplace for the contractor, which enables them to avoid the expense of marketing and advertising.
 It also makes contractor logistics more efficient.
 The contractor passes these savings to those who participate in the Solar Group Buy project.